cloudmesh-community/book/chapters/bigdata/applications/overview.md

-There is big science such as particle physics where a single experiment has 3000 people collaborate!.Then there are individual investigators who don't generate a lot of data each but together they add up to Big data.
+There is big science such as particle physics where a single experiment has 3000 people collaborate!.Then there are individual investigators who donot generate a lot of data each but together they add up to Big data.

 -   [:clapper: Long Tail of Science (2:10)](http://youtu.be/dwzEKEGYhqE)